 A predatory loan can be just about any type of loan that gives the upper hand to the lender and stiffs the borrower out of their money through unfair or excessive lending terms.
 These terms can include unusually high interest rates, fees and penalties, insurance, and other extra costs, or a payment plan that causes a borrower's periodic payments or loan balance to increase over time.

-While the specific terms vary by the loan and lender, predatory loans are generally pushed through misleading mail, phone, TV, or door-to-door sales tactics known as "predatory-lending" practices.
-These are aggressive, bait-and-switch tactics that lenders, real estate brokers, contractors, or even lawyers knowingly engage in to lead borrowers into a transaction they didn't expect or agree to and can't afford.
+While the specific terms vary by the loan and lender, predatory loans are generally pushed through misleading mail, phone, TV, or door-to-door sales tactics known as "predatory lending" practices.
+These are aggressive, bait-and-switch tactics lenders, real estate brokers, contractors, or even lawyers knowingly engage in to lead borrowers into a transaction they didn't expect or agree to, and can't afford.

-Predatory lending is pervasive across the U.S., but the most common targets for predatory loans are the low-income, the low-credit, the elderly, minorities, and other groups who may otherwise be unable to obtain traditional mortgage loans, auto loans, personal loans, and other consumer loans as a result of their financial situations.
+Predatory lending is pervasive across the U.S., but the most common targets for predatory loans are those with low income, those with low credit, the elderly, minorities, and other groups who may otherwise be unable to obtain traditional mortgage loans, auto loans, personal loans, and other consumer loans as a result of their financial situations.

 How Predatory Loans Work